In the clinic for Sept. 23, 2025

 Sep.
 23, 2025

-Clinical updates from Asia, including trial initiations, enrollment status and data readouts and publications: Asceltis, Carsgen, Corestemchemon, Hightide Therapeutics, MagicRNA, Prota, QL Biopharmaceutical, Sagimet.
+Clinical updates, including trial initiations, enrollment status and data readouts and publications: Ultromics.

 Briefs